 Syria’s tragic descent

-Since the spring of 2011, Syria has plunged into a devastating civil war, with the regime of Bashar al-Assad battling armed rebel groups across the country eager to end more than four decades of Assad family rule.
+The regime of Bashar al-Assad has battled armed rebel groups across the country eager to end more than four decades of Assad family rule.

-The brutal, ceaseless violence has destroyed some of the longest-inhabited cities on earth, crushed a once stable economy, displaced more than 3 million Syrians and maimed countless scores of men, women and children.
+The brutal, ceaseless violence has destroyed some of the longest-inhabited cities on earth, crushed a once stable economy, and maimed countless scores of men, women and children.
 Explosions, missile strikes, tank and gunfire have taken the lives of more than 100,000 civilians.

 Yet the war continues unabated.